VibeCoder01/HouseAndGardenPlantManager/README.md

 ## Features

 - **Watering guidance** driven by moisture checks, growth phase, and seasonal overrides.
-The Today view groups plants into Overdue, Today, Soon, and Winter-suppressed buckets with quick actions.
+The Today's Watering view groups plants into Overdue, Today's Watering, Soon, and Winter-suppressed buckets with quick actions.
 - **Task logging** for watering and fertilising.
 Each log writes a dedicated note in the configured task folder for easy auditing.
 - **Weight calibration** prompts to store wet and ready-to-water pot weights per plant for reliable lift tests.
 - **Configurable pot presets** so new plant notes can start with the right container size and medium.